Joshfairhead/Obsidian/Omnicient/Regen Foundation/Org Exprolacion.md

 members share responsibility for governance within the constraints of
 their domain.
 >
-> Governance decisions set constraints on activity and guide future decisions.They relate to matters like:
+> Governance decisions set constraints on activity and guide future decisions.
+They relate to matters like:
-• Work processes
+> - Work processes
-• Policies and procedures about how people work together
+- Policies and procedures about how people work together
-• Organizational structure:
+- Organizational structure:
 	– Distributing responsibilities and power to influence by designing domains and selecting people to account for them
 	– Accounting for dependencies between teams
-• Distribution of resources
+- Distribution of resources
-• Strategy (for the whole organization, for a team, product or role),
+- Strategy (for the whole organization, for a team, product or role),
-• Priorities and objectives
+- Priorities and objectives
-• Consequential decisions about products, services, tools, technology,
+- Consequential decisions about products, services, tools, technology,
 security etc.
+>
-Depending on the context, a team might make governance decisions:
+>Depending on the context, a team might make governance decisions:
 • in dedicated governance meetings that are scheduled on a regular
 basis
 • on the fly, during the working day